Post

 Why store images behind a Protocol at all?

-The non-naive answer is: in production, images don’t live on disk next to the backend.
+Because in production, images don’t live on disk next to the backend.
 They live in object storage like Cloudflare R2, AWS S3, or Google Cloud Storage, fronted by a CDN so a reader in Tokyo doesn’t have to fetch them from a single server in Frankfurt.
 The two backends answer the same questions — “where can I read this image?”, “is this image already uploaded?”, “please write these bytes at this key” — but they answer them in totally different ways.
 Local disk says “your filesystem has it”; R2 says “issue an S3 PutObject with these headers.”

 The Protocol is the place where those two backends look the same to the rest of the codebase.